tucats/ego/LANGUAGE.md

 In this example, the value of `b` will be "BANG+OLAFSEN".

 ### strings.Tokenize(string)

 The `Tokenize()` function uses the built-in tokenizer to break a string into its tokens based on the _Ego_ language rules.
 The result is passed back as an array.

     s := "x{} <- f(3, 4)"
     t := strings.Tokenize(s)

 This results in `t` being a []string array, with contents ["x", "{}", "<-", "f", "(", "3", ",", "4", ")"].
 Note that {} is considered a single token in the language, as is &lt;- so they each occupy a single location in the resulting string array.

 ### strings.Truncate(string, len)

-The `Truncate()` function will truncate a string that is too long, and add the elipsis ("...") character at the end to show that there is more informaiton that was not included.
+The `Truncate()` function will truncate a string that is too long, and add the ellipsis ("...") character at the end to show that there is more information that was not included.

     a := "highway bridge out of order" msg := strings.Truncate(a, 10)

 In this example, the value of `msg` is "highway...".
 This is to ensure that the resulting string is only ten characters long (the length specified as the second parameter).
-If the string is not longer than the gien count, the entire string is returned.
+If the string is not longer than the given count, the entire string is returned.

 ### strings.URLPattern()

 The `URLPattern()` function can be used in a web service to determine what parts of a URL are present.
 This is particularly useful when using collection-style URL names, where each part of the path could define a collection type, followed optionally by an instance identifier of a specific member of tht collection, etc.  Consider the following example:

     p := "/services/proc/{{pid}}/memory"
     u := "/services/proc/1553/memory"

     m := strings.URLPattern(u,p)

 The `p` variable holds a pattern.
 It contains a number of segments of the URL, and for one of them, specifies the indicator for a substitution value.
 That is, in this part of the URL, any value is accepted and will be named "pid".
 The resulting map generated by the call looks like this: